- by Gordon

 The Band do not support national charities, but try and fill a gap locally, supporting young people and others who may not get any help.

-A visitors first experience of the band is often the faint sound of a drumming beat and the reverential mutterings around the gathered crowd of “Falmouth Marine Band”.
+A visitor’s first experience of the band is often the faint sound of a drumming beat and the reverential mutterings around the gathered crowd of “Falmouth Marine Band”.

-Great fun and always in a good cause.
+Great fun and always for a good cause.
 Do not miss the opportunity to savour the unique vision and sound of the Falmouth Marine Band if you are fortunate enough to have the opportunity.

 The band appears with its collecting tins at many parades, carnivals and regattas around Cornwall.
 We have another video where the Falmouth Marine band during the Mazey Day Parade in Penzance.
+We have a collection of Falmouth Marine Band Videos.